thousandeyes/thousandeyes-sdk-java/usage/docs/UsageApi.md

 Get enterprise agent usage

-This endpoint returns the organization&#39;s enterprise agents usage for a specific time period, or the curent billing cycle if no time period is specified.
+This operation returns the organization&#39;s enterprise agents usage for a specific time period, or the curent billing cycle if no time period is specified.
 In the &#x60;/v7/usage&#x60; API, a shared enterprise agent&#39;s usage is reported in the account group where the agent was created (i.e Primary Account Group).
 However in this API, the shared agent&#39;s usage is distributed among all the account groups where the tests are running on the particular agent.
 This API is also only available to customers on usage based pricing model.

 ### Example